-But be careful not to rest on your laurels: pass the TOEFL or another similar teacher certification, and offer lessons catered to various individuals.
+But be careful not to rest on your laurels: pass the TOEFL, IELTS or and your teacher certification, so you can offer lessons catered to the widest range of Spanish learners!

 Getting your bachelor’s degree in a foreign language, such as Spanish, will open doors for you in the world of Spanish teaching and tutoring.
 But be careful before you enroll in such a degree—you should already have developed good language skills!